lightvector/KataGo/README.md

 # KataGo

 Research and experimentation with self-play training in Go.
 Contains a working implementation of AlphaZero-like training with a lot of modifications and enhancements, as well as a GTP engine that can run using neural nets trained via that process.
-Due to these enhancements, early training is immensely faster - self-play with a only few GPUs for between one day and several days (depending on your GPUs) should already be sufficient to reach somewhere in the range of strong-kyu up to mid-dan strength on the full 19x19 board.
+Due to these enhancements, early training is immensely faster - self-play with a only few strong GPUs for between one day and several days (depending on your GPUs) should already be sufficient to reach somewhere in the range of strong-kyu up to mid-dan strength on the full 19x19 board.

 I'll be releasing a paper shortly describing the major techniques used in KataGo.
 Many thanks to [Jane Street](https://www.janestreet.com/) for providing the computation power necessary to do a real run (as well as numerous many smaller testing runs).
 As described in the paper, although it was nowhere near as long as a "full" run, it still achieved close to LZ130 strength before it was halted.
 Models and training data from the run should also be available for download soon.